TonyHong15/Food-Calories-Tracker/iteration-02-review.md

  * Explain why (i.e. give a supporting argument) you consider a decision to be unsuccessful
  * Feel free to refer/link to process artifact(s).

+- The members working on the frontend spent large amounts of time working on features at the same while communicating over a voice call.
+This proved to be an effective strategy as it allowed the members to quickly plan out views without having work overlap.

 #### Q3.
 Planned changes